 Each degree and certificate program are to be completed in an expected number of years.
-However, if you are part time, you may still take courses that count toward your degree over more years, if you are within your program's lapsed time rule.
-Remember that time lapse begins when the first course you want to use toward your degree starts, even transferred courses from other institutions, and time lapse even includes semesters/years you were on leave or not an active student.
+However, if you are part time, you may still take courses that count toward your degree over more years, as long as you are within your program's lapsed time rule.
+Time lapse spans from the first course you take for the program through the last course you take to complete your program.
+This span will include transfer credit from previous institutions and any breaks (approved Leave of Absence or otherwise) taken during your program's progress.